cpq/esputil/README.md

 described at https://docs.espressif.com/projects/esptool/en/latest/advanced-topics/serial-protocol.html.

 Using that SLIP protocol, it is possible to write images to flash at any offset.
-That is what [tools/esputil.c](tools/esputil.c) implements.
+That is what [esputil.c](esputil.c) implements.
-The image should be of the following format:
+The ESP32 image file has the following format:

 - COMMON HEADER - 4 bytes, contains number of segments in the image and flash params
 - ENTRY POINT ADDRESS - 4 bytes, the beginning of the image code